 c) We will share our stories nationally and especially with groups in Wisconsin, such as the Wisconsin Democracy Campaign and FightingBob.com and Workers Independent News and the Center on Media and Democracy, that are working on the problem of money in politics.

-5. Please provide a simple budget breakdown in a separate document.It’s
+5. Please provide a simple budget breakdown in a separate document clarifying what resources you will invest on reporting, production and impact.
+It’s OK to produce a 2-scenario budget (low-end and high-end).
+You may use the accompanying form or provide one of your own.

-Note: We don’t want you spending hours on a budget, but would like to know how/where you’re going to invest resources in reporting, production and impact.
-OKIf you’d like to provide a budget that includes options of what you can do based on a lower-end budget and higher-end budget, we would be happy to look that over.

 6. Please provide a quick snapshot of your audience: